hyperledger/indy-hipe/text/connection-protocol/README.md

 ```
 {
-    "id": B.did@B:A
     "type": message_acknowledgement
     "message": "success" #auth-encrypted using B.vk@B:A and A.vk@A:B
 }
 ```
-[The entirety of this message is, again, anon-encrypted using Bob's endpoint verification key and sent to Bob's endpoint.](#unresolved-questions) The inner message is the string "success" auth-encrypted for Bob from Alice using the keys now established for the relationship by both parties.
+The inner message is the string "success" auth-encrypted for Bob from Alice using the keys now established for the relationship by both parties.

 This serves the same purpose as Bob's acknowledgement: now Bob knows that Alice knows that Bob's connection request was